aitenea/alkyne-borylation-ml/visualization/README.md

 # Visualization tasks
-The [visualization.ipynb](https://github.com/aitenea/alkyne-borylation-ml/blob/main/visualization/visualization.ipynb) notebook contains some of data visualization tasks performed and reproduces some of the figures that can be found in the paper.
+The visualization notebooks contain some of data visualization tasks performed and reproduce some of the figures that can be found in the paper.
+The datasets used in them can be found in the [data](https://github.com/aitenea/alkyne-borylation-ml/blob/main/data) folder.